 4. For more information regarding Total Petroleum Hydrocarbons, refer to the FACT SHEET What Are Petroleum Hydrocarbons?, available online at: https://health.hawaii.gov/about/files/2021/12/21.12.16 What-Are-Petroleum-Hydrocarbons.pdf.

-5. Total Organic Carbon (TOC) test results report any constituent containing carbon, many of which are naturally occurring and some of which may be man-made.
-The DOH selected a TOC project screening level of 2,000 ppb under Stage 4.
-Each exceedance was investigated by reviewing the associated water quality data (e.g., BTEX results, TPH) and the IDWST determined that all TOC exceedances were inconclusive in association with petroleum hydrocarbons.
-Under review during the LTM Period 3 report for Zone C2), DOH revised the TOC screening level to 4,000 ppb (previously 2,000 ppb).
+Total Organic Carbon (TOC) test results report any constituent containing carbon, many of which are naturally occurring and some of which may be man-made.
+The DOH had previously selected a TOC project screening level of 2,000 ppb under Stage 4.
+Each exceedance was investigated by reviewing the associated 5. water quality data (e.g., BTEX results, TPH) and the IDWST determined that all TOC exceedances were inconclusive in association with petroleum hydrocarbons.
+Under the Drinking Water Long Term Monitoring Plan (under review during the LTM Period 3 report for Zone C2), DOH revised the TOC screening level to 4,000 ppb (previously 2,000 ppb).